 The incident on Saturday is reminiscent of another fatal shooting in 2022 in town.
 Lexington resident Brendan Reilly, who suffered from mental health problems, was shot and killed by a LPD officer after charging another LPD officer with a knife on Feb.
 12 2022.
 Reilly was 35 years old.

-“This is something we have to change, we need cameras, the Medical Civil Rights Bill needs to pass, the officers need training and support,” Kenneth told the Observer at the press conference Saturday night.
+“This is something we have to change, we need cameras, the Medical Civil Rights Act needs to pass, the officers need training and support,” Kenneth told the Observer at the press conference Saturday night.
 “You can’t be shooting guns and killing people, this kid’s whole life is gone.”

 Leave a comment